Looking for Something?

 The mason jar underwater

-The jar should be covered by at least an inch of water.
-Return the water to a boil and process for 10 minutes.
 Using canning tongs, remove from the water bath canner and transfer to a kitchen towel or cooling rack.
 Leave to cool for 4 hours minimum.
 Enjoy!

 Finished jars of Pickled Asparagus

-Other Pickling Ideas You May Like
+Other Easy Pickling Ideas to try

 Hot Italian Giardiniera – a delicious way to preserve veggies and a great little snack too!

-Refrigerator Pickles – quick and easy alternative to throwing away cucumbers that nobody’s going to eat!
+Super Simple Refrigerator Pickles – quick and easy alternative to throwing away cucumbers that nobody’s going to eat!

 Pickled Jalapeno Nacho Rings – one of our family’s favorite recipes – especially delicious on nachos, chili and pizza!

-Pickled Asparagus
+Small Batch Pickled Asparagus

 Print Recipe Pin Recipe

-Course Pickles
+Course: Pickles

-Cuisine American
+Cuisine: American

 Ingredients